 Ben Doherty (Australian)

-Ben Doherty is a foreign affairs correspondent for The Guardian, and has spent a decade reporting across the Asia-Pacific, including postings in South-East Asia and South Asia.
-A three-time winner of a Walkey Award, Australia’s highest journalism honour, he has also won three United Nations Association Media Peace Prizes.
-He holds master's degrees in international law and international relations from the University of Oxford and from UNSW.
+Ben Doherty is a foreign affairs correspondent for The Guardian and has spent a decade reporting across the Asia-Pacific, including postings in South-East Asia and South Asia.
+He is a three-time winner of a Walkey Award, Australia’s highest journalism honour, and has also won three United Nations Association Media Peace Prizes.
+Ben holds master’s degrees in international law and international relations from the University of Oxford and the University of NSW.
 He is the author of a novel, Nagaland, a love story for modern India.

 Kate McClymont (Australian)